jsusmachaca/takanakuq-kuna/README.md

   ```

 ## Recipes EndPoints 🗒️
+To fill all prescription medications.
 - **GET [BASE_URL/api/recipe/medicines]()** *with token*

+To delete a recipe
 - **DELETE [BASE_URL/api/recipe/del]()** *with token*

+To create a new recipe
 - **POST [BASE_URL/api/recipe/create]()** *with token*
   body:
   ```json